 Maddie is a Research Coordinator with All of Us Wisconsin.
 She graduated from the University of Wisconsin, Madison with degrees in Spanish and Communication Sciences and Disorders, and is a lifelong Wisconsin native hailing from the Milwaukee area.
 She worked as a research coordinator assistant with the UW School of Medicine and Public Health’s Office of Clinical Trials for several years before joining the AoU WI team in August 2018, and she loves being a part of such a dedicated, passionate group!
 When not at work, her other interests include photography, petting dogs, sewing, traveling around the state and country with friends, and catching the latest movie in theaters.

-Tricia is the Research Project Manager for All of Us at UW-Madison.
+Tricia is the Site Manager for All of Us at UW-Madison.
 She came to the program in November 2017 from the UW’s Office of Clinical Trials.
 She has been doing clinical research for 15 years at UW and worked in the medical field as a respiratory therapist 10 years prior.
 She is very interested in the translational piece of research, the journey from basic science to human treatments, and the importance of inclusion.
 Having seen the one-size-fits-all approach to treating patients with marginal success, her drive to ensure precision medicine is a part of our future supports the All of Us mission.